yashchandak/UIUC-carDataset/README.md

 # UIUC-carDataset
-It contains the code, Classifier model used for detection, and the bounding box results for both multiScale and fixed Scale test images Developed on c++ with OpenCV Library.
+It contains the C++ source code and the bounding box results for both multiScale and fixed Scale test images.
+It requires OpenCV Library to be installed.
+The classifiers are also provided in case anyone wants to replicate/improvise/modify the results.

 The code is not clean or commented as of now, please feel to ask any questions regarding it.